 Interns gain experience with crisis assessment and intervention during their drop-in coverage (there is no after-hours emergency coverage).
 Trainings regarding suicide and homicide risk and prevention, as well as safety planning, are provided during orientation.
 Students may also present in crisis outside of drop-in hours, at which time they may be seen as soon as a senior staff member or intern becomes available.
 Interns also gain experience with crisis assessment and intervention through their own caseloads, as they monitor suicidal ideation or other risk among their individual clients.
 In keeping with our practitioner-developmental model of training, supervisors are involved in crises as a first line of consultation for interns, providing support as needed, from step-by-step assistance early-on in training (and potentially joining trainees in session) to eventually providing support and any needed direction as a consultant.

 Interns provide therapy to students who present with a wide range of issues such as mood disorders, anxiety disorders, interpersonal relationship problems, grief and loss, suicidal ideation, trauma, identity and self-esteem, substance abuse concerns, eating disorders, and personality disorders.
-Typically, all students receive preliminary assessment through the drop-in service.
+Typically, all students receive preliminary assessment through the same-day appointment service.
 Students who participate in individual therapy at PAWS are further assessed and diagnoses are made during their First Session with their assigned provider.
 PAWS uses an intentional model for individual therapy.
 Rather than setting session limits, clinicians work with clients in a purposeful manner to meet identified therapy goals.
 Clients are typically seen weekly or every other week.
 If students opt in, they are also sent a text reminder of their appointment (this also applies to group therapy).

 Students are allowed to participate in either individual or group therapy, but not both concurrently.
 For the most part, group members are referred to group after completing at least one quarter of individual therapy.
 This helps prepare them for the group experience and can help to deepen group conversation more quickly, which can be important when operating on the academic quarter system whereby groups tend to meet for 7-10 weeks.
 Common group offerings include Understanding Self and Others (interpersonal process for any/all students), Men’s Group (interpersonal process for students who identify as men), and the psychoeducational group Build Your Social Confidence, for those with social anxiety to learn and practice skills through various structured activities.